 Many people who are successful at losing weight and keeping it off say that weighing themselves every day is key to their success.
 However, asking people to adopt this habit is not enough to help them lose weight.
 We need to understand what’s missing.
 What are the thoughts and feelings that people who do this successfully have when they stand on the scales?

-- To use research in psychology to understand the way that weighing yourself daily creates thoughts and feelings that help or hinder weight loss
+- use research in psychology to understand the way that weighing yourself daily creates thoughts and feelings that help or hinder weight loss;

-- To refine this understanding, using a small number of volunteers who are trying to lose weight, to identify the patterns of thoughts and feelings that help people commit to and sustain their action on weight
+- refine this understanding, using a small number of volunteers who are trying to lose weight, to identify the patterns of thoughts and feelings that help people commit to and sustain their action on weight; and

-- To develop a mobile phone app to that people can use to coach them in helpful responses to their daily weight record and to test its impact on weight loss
+- develop a mobile phone app to that people can use to coach them in helpful responses to their daily weight record and to test its impact on weight loss.

 Why this is important

 In England, the number of overweight or obese people has been steadily rising.
 Between 1993 and 2014 obesity among adults rose from 15% to 26%, while a further 36% are overweight.

 Generally, we use the body mass index (BMI), which is calculated from a person’s height and weight, to classify people as overweight and obese.
 A BMI of 25-29.9 suggests a person is overweight, while a BMI of 30 or more classifies a person as obese.

 Each kilogram of extra fat increases people’s risk of a host of health problems.
 This includes diseases such as high blood pressure, stroke, colon cancer, diabetes, and arthritis.
 By the same token, losing only a kilogram of extra fat reduces blood pressure and reduces the risk of diabetes.